Tathagata-030915/Potato-disease-classification-Comparison-Study/README.md

-# Potato Leaf Disease Classification
+# Potato Leaf Disease Classification (A comparison study)

 This repository contains the project documentation for the classification of potato leaf diseases.
 The project employs a hybrid approach that combines deep learning for feature extraction with traditional machine learning classifiers for robust disease detection.